Los Angeles flights from $944 return

 We looked at the best overall time to visit postcard-perfect Hawaii, combining all important holiday factors.

-Even though Hawaii is a year-round sunshine destination, October to March, especially March, is when Hawaii sees the most rainfall.
 The dry, summer season runs from April until September, but June to August is tourist season.
 We’d recommend the shoulder months of April to May and September to October for a balance of well-priced accommodation, dry sunny days and minimal crowds.
 If you're looking to book strictly on the cheapest price and don't mind a bit of rain, consider travelling in February.

 Hawaii is located close to the equator so temperatures hover around 23-37°C.